hoteljuliet/SPEL/README.md

 A DSL/EL designed for json transforms, configurable business logic, and appropriate for stream processing

 ## Inspiration
-This project was started after years of great experience working with (Logzio Sawmill)[https://github.com/logzio/sawmill], which is an awesome project.
+This project was started after years of great experience working with (Logzio Sawmill)[https://github.com/logzio/sawmill], which is an awesome project and worth checking out.

 ## Design rules:
 - keep the names small